-Tidal waters - all waters affected by tidal action during the highest annual tide.
+Tidal waters - all waters affected by tidal action during the maximum spring tide.

 Timber harvesting - the cutting and removal of timber for the primary purpose of selling or processing forest products.
-"Timber harvesting" does not include the cutting or removal of vegetation within the shoreland zone when associated with any other land use activities.
 The cutting or removal of trees in the shoreland zone on a lot that has less than two (2) acres within the shoreland zone shall not be considered timber harvesting.
 Such cutting or removal of trees shall be regulated pursuant to Section 15 (P), Clearing or Removal of Vegetation for Activities Other Than Timber Harvesting.